Inside: Encourage your child to keep reading during school break! Here are the best middle school summer reading lists sure to get kids reading.

 My mother’s helper said that there was a Go To boy at her summer camp who read EVERYTHING and anyone who wanted a great book recommendation went to him.
 He posted this list in her summer camp newsletter and I copied it.

 The Final Four is perfect for March Madness and skews young such that it’s fine for middle school.
-I think any book by Mike Lupica is popular too!

 I would hand this chapter book to any kid who worries about making the cut.